WARNING: This video may not be suitable for people with photosensitive epilepsy.

 Heavy-Eyed Tyrants and Boring Machine Operators

-Single-channel high-definition digital projection
+Single-channel high-definition digital video

 04:45 minutes (looped), 16:9, colour, sound